exa-byte/CCTurtleRemoteController/README.md

 **Block and item textures**

-❗ Due some changes in a dependency, this currently doesn't work anymore.
-🔥new: Extracting textures is now easier than ever: just go with step 7 in setup.
+Extracting textures is now easier than ever: just go with step 7 in setup.
 The ui supports textured blocks and items.
 They are just not included here for license reasons.
-If you want to, you can extract the block textures from your `/minecraft/versions/YOUR_VERSION/x.xx.x.jar` and paste them into `textures/blocks/minecraft/`.
+If you have additional textures that don't get extracted properly, you can manually add them into `textures/blocks/minecraft/`.
 Same goes for items which go into `textures/items/minecraft/`.
-However normal block icons are not included, you will have to render them yourself from the blocktextures or get them from somewhere else (I used https://www.npmjs.com/package/minecraft-blocks-render).
-If you have other mods installed you can also extract the textures in the same way, except that the textures then go into `textures/blocks/yourmodname/` and `textures/items/yourmodname/` respectively.
+If you add textures from mods, the textures must go into `textures/blocks/yourmodname/` and `textures/items/yourmodname/` respectively (yourmodname is the ingame block id prefix).

 **Random info**